 All over the world food trucks are trying different strategies to stay afloat and help local communities during COVID-19 quarantine.
-Although food trucks are by definition take-out businesses they had to make a complete shift of their business model.
+Although food trucks are by definition take-out businesses they had to make a complete shift of their business model and change their food truck business plans.
 After offices and business centers had got empty and all events had been canceled, street food business owners had to take their food into neighborhoods and quickly pivot to taking pre-orders for food pickup.

 Owners of SAM’WICH food truck in Houston, Texas, told us how their team has adapted to working in the new reality.
 SAM’WICH has been operating for a year now.
 People in the Houston City and Montgomery Area around The Woodlands have enjoyed their Mediterranean-inspired sandwiches and bowls.
 Being a food truck business that people know and trust, SAM’WICH counts on the support from the community and takes every opportunity for giving back to society.